-The best enduro mountain bikes - MBR
+Best enduro mountain bikes in 2019 - MBR

 We cut through the hype to find the very best of the current crop of race-ready enduro bikes.

-Enduro is still the hottest ticket in mountain biking, we cut through they hype and find the very best enduro mountain bike.
+Enduro is still the hottest ticket in mountain biking but let’s cut through they hype and find the very best enduro mountain bikes.

-If you want a bike with less than 160mm of travel then check out our Trail Bike of the Year for all the very best bikes in the sub-160mm travel sector.

 What makes the best enduro mountain bikes?